zachxwalton/spark-seprep/assignments/assignment-8.md

 ## Run a classmate's container image locally

 Look through [this spreadsheet](https://docs.google.com/spreadsheets/d/10JH9RRIW_FRdg_EmCxwuws6HLEcX0VK3-1kBfHA8zeQ/edit?usp=sharing) and pick a container image that one of your classmate's built.
 Choose an image that was built on the same Operating System as yours.
-Pull it down and run it locally on your machine.
+When you fill out the form below, your image will also be listed, so your classmates can choose to try your image.
+Pull down your classmate's image and run it locally on your machine.

 ```
 podman pull [classmate-image]